Project Euler Problem 1 Solution

 Thinking geometrically

-Example for 5 rows:
+Example for 5 rows, shifted left and right:

 x o x o o o o o